basebase-ai/bb-framework/README.md

 // user.uid, user.email, user.displayName
 ```

-## Multi-Tenant Security

-**Q: Do I share my Firebase credentials with customers?**

-**A: YES - client credentials are safe to share.
-Security comes from Authentication + Firestore Rules.**

-- All customers use the **same Firebase API keys** (they're public by design)
-- Each customer signs up and gets a unique `auth.uid`
-- Firestore Rules enforce data isolation: users only see their own data
-- Customer A cannot read/write Customer B's data (enforced server-side)

-See `DEVELOPERS_GUIDE.md` for detailed security architecture.

 ## Available Commands

+**Development:**

-- `npm run dev` - Start development server
+- `npm run dev` - Start development server (http://localhost:3000)

+**App Management:**

-- `npm run init` - Initialize app in Firebase
+- `npm run app:checkout <appId> [version]` - Download app code from Firestore
-- `npm run publish` - Deploy app to Firestore
+- `npm run app:commit <appId> "message"` - Upload your changes to Firestore

+**Utilities:**

-- `npm run generate:rules` - Generate security rules from schema
+- `npm run generate:rules` - Generate Firestore security rules from schema
 - `npm run generate:types` - Generate TypeScript types from schema

 ## Troubleshooting

 **"Failed to load app"**

-- Check `.env` file has correct Firebase credentials
-- Ensure Firestore is enabled in Firebase Console

-**"Permission denied"**

-- Make sure Firestore is in "test mode" for development
+- Make sure you're signed in (check top-right corner for your email)
-- Or deploy proper security rules with `npm run generate:rules`
+- If no apps shown, click "Add Sample App" to create one

+**"Permission denied" when committing**

+- You need to be the owner or a collaborator on the app
+- Ask the app owner to add your user ID to the `collaborators` array

+**"Cannot checkout app"**

+- Make sure the app ID exists and you have access
+- Sign in with the correct account

 **Port already in use**

-- Change `PORT` in `.env` or kill process: `lsof -ti:3000 | xargs kill`
+- Kill existing process: `lsof -ti:3000 | xargs kill`
+- Or change port: edit `vite.config.js` server.port

 ## Learn More

 - **Technical Details:** See `DEVELOPERS_GUIDE.md`
-- **Implementation Guide:** See `IMPLEMENTATION_GUIDE.md`
 - **Firebase Docs:** https://firebase.google.com/docs
 - **Mantine UI:** https://mantine.dev